 Charges for repair, remodeling, and restoration done on nonresidential buildings also are taxable.
 As an example, you should collect tax on the total charge, including labor and materials, to paint or hang wallpaper in an office.

-Pressure washing is taxable as the restoration or maintenance of tangible personal property (see Rule 3.292).
-Pressure washing buildings, sidewalks, and parking lots is taxable as building or grounds cleaning (see Rule 3.356).
+Pressure washing is taxable as the restoration or maintenance of tangible personal property (see Rule 3.292, Repair, Remodeling, Maintenance, and Restoration of Tangible Personal Property).
+Pressure washing buildings, sidewalks, and parking lots is taxable as building or grounds cleaning (see Rule 3.356, Real Property Services).

 Swimming pool maintenance is a taxable real property service whether done on residential or nonresidential (commercial) property.
 Swimming pool maintenance includes testing, acid washing, adding and balancing chemicals, cleaning and changing filters, and vacuuming.